awslabs/service-workbench-on-aws/docs/docs/deployment/post_deployment/appstream.md

----
-id: appstream
-title: Prepare your account for AppStream
-sidebar_label: Prepare your account for AppStream
----

-import useBaseUrl from '@docusaurus/useBaseUrl';

 **Note**: *Read this section only if you want to enable AppStream.*

 AWS AppStream service limits may block resource creation in a new AWS account, or an account that has not yet hosted AppStream resources.
 The following actions will best prepare the hosting account.